thecomplexityproject/cognitivecomplexity/README.md

 The final goal of @TheComplexityProject is to develop an open-source module which will be able to audit any kind of code to analyze its cognitive complexity and its maintainability.

-This module already exists and was developed as part of the [@genese](https://github.com/geneseframework) project, which is an open-source project which is a tool suite providing the possibility to developers to increase their development speed and the quality of their code.
+This module already exists and was developed as part of the [@genese](https://github.com/geneseframework) project, which is an open-source tool suite providing the possibility to developers to increase their development speed and the quality of their code.
 The @genese module specific to the Cognitive Complexity is [@genese/complexity](https://github.com/geneseframework/complexity).